What can you do to prevent running injuries? With marathon and race season underway, it is important to know how to be prepared.

 “Most runners experience overuse injuries.
-These can be in the form of tendonitis or tendinopathies and stress fractures.
+These can be in the form of tendonitis, tendinopathies, shin splints, runner’s knee, plantar fascia or a stress fracture.
 In fact, some studies have shown that the incidence of running injuries can be as high as 90 percent.”

 What causes these injuries?

 “A lot of time, it can be from doing too much, too soon.
 If you’re a new runner, make sure you gradually work your way up.
 While there are some ‘couch to marathon’ training programs, it’s probably best to slowly work your way up to the distance.
 Get through a 5K or 10K first.
-Then, consider tackling the rigors of marathon training.”
+Then, consider tackling the rigors of marathon training.
+Having good running form is important as well when it comes to avoiding injury.”

-What are your three most important pieces of advice for someone training for a marathon?
+What are your three most important pieces of injury prevention advice for someone training for a marathon?

 “My first tip is, again, to slowly progress in your mileage and your pace.